Ancaster, Lincolnshire: Church

 The village's Grade I listed Anglican parish church is dedicated to St Martin, one of many churches on Roman sites which are dedicated to the Roman soldier who converted to Christianity and later became Bishop of Tours and a saint.
 St Martin's stands slightly elevated on the Roman road Ermine Street, on the probable site of a Roman temple.
-It is first documented in 1200, when the body of Bishop Hugh was rested overnight at the church while on its way to Lincoln.
+It is first documented in 1200 when the body of Bishop Hugh was rested overnight at the church while on its way to Lincoln.
 The church has decorated Norman arches and an Early English font.
-The corbels are decorated with medieval figurative imagery: a drinking nun, an old woman, and a farmer with medieval head-dress.
-There is also a Green Man "mouth-puller" in the vestry, and the remains of a Sheela na gig on the north side of the tower.
-There are figures carved also on the wooden ceiling.
-Two Roman relief sculptures were found in the East Wall of the church in the 1960s.
+The corbels are decorated with medieval figurative imagery: a drinking nun, an older woman, and a farmer with a medieval headdress.
+There is also a Green Man "mouth-puller" in the vestry and the remains of a Sheela na gig on the north side of the tower.
+There are also figures carved on the wooden ceiling.
+Two Roman relief sculptures were found on the East Wall of the church in the 1960s.

 The ecclesiastical parish links to Wilsford as part of the Loveden Deanery of the Diocese of Lincoln.